tiaa-forum-org/BTG-cfm/OverView.md

 which also advertises an annual conference in support of those that facilitate this program across the US.

-This app
+This app was originally created by Cheri Jones.
+It was originally designed to maintain a list of volunteers, their location and availability and rudimentary CRUD administrative functionality.
 ### Development Environment
-- existing ColdFusion base tied to a lucee CFM interpreter (separate container)
+- existing ColdFusion base tied to a lucee CFM interpreter in a separate container/base
    - data stored in an SQL database that can be used either with CF or with subsequent ports of the app
 - create a new app in PHP which uses the same database